Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 And creates a healthy work environment.

-your employees were so important to you?
+your employees were so important

-You know, we
+You know, we we always said

-we always said we all we all needed a job.
+we all, we all needed a job.

-We all needed to work.
+We all needed to work, but we can try

-as pleasant as possible.
+to make it as pleasant as possible.

 There are some days where it was stressful